FradoGraphics/QuadtreeDemo/README.md

 	where the file "QuadtreeDemo.exe" is located.
 2. Restart the demo.

-Build instructions:
+Build instructions and dependencies:
 ----------------------

 The project should compile and link with Visual Studio 2005 and later.
-Project and solution files are provided for VS 2022.
+Project and solution files are provided for VS 2022, VS 2017 and VS 2005.
 Parts of the source code depend on Microsoft's WIN32/ATL libraries.
+The freeglut library is used for OpenGL context creation and navigation control.